FidelityInternational/cicimages-tools/README.md

       login <username>
       password <password>
   ```
+  **Note:** If you are using MacOSX you might find that `~/.netrc` is a directory on your machine.
+In this case replace the directory for a file as described above.
+2. Set restrictive permissions on `~/.netrc` e.g. by running: `chmod 0600 ~/.netrc`
-2. Fork this repo
+3. Fork this repo
-3. Clone your fork: `git clone https://github.com/<youruser>/<fork>.git cic`
+4. Clone your fork: `git clone https://github.com/<youruser>/<fork>.git cic`
-4. cd in to your checkout: `cd cic`
+5. cd in to your checkout: `cd cic`
-5. setup the courseware: `./bin/setup`
+6. setup the courseware: `./bin/setup`

 ### Starting a learning track
 To see the Learning tracks that CIC contains run: `cic track list`